estaji/useful-bash-scripts/README.md

 ### dump-dockerized-psql-db-then-rsync.sh
 Create dump from a dockerized Postgresql database.
 Then transfer the dump to a remote server using rsync.

+### bulk-delete-helm-release-and-namespace.sh
+This script do helm uninstall on a certain pattern namespaces (like *-dev in this example) and then delete those namespaces on a Kubernetes cluster.

 # Contribution
 Feel free and don't hesitate to contribute to this repository.